-Leave a legacy for the Trail: Gift & Estate Planning
+Leave a legacy for the Trail

-For over 30 years, the Superior Hiking Trail has provided an opportunity for thousands of visitors to connect with nature along Lake Superior’s North Shore.
+For 37 years, the Superior Hiking Trail has provided an opportunity for thousands of visitors to connect with nature along Lake Superior’s North Shore.
 Today, it remains one of the finest hiking and running trails in the nation.
 As a supporter of the Trail, you provide the largest source of funding that powers work to build, maintain, and renew the Trail.
 In addition to a yearly or monthly gift, you can also leave a legacy gift that will protect the SHT long into the future.

 A planned gift to Superior Hiking Trail Association — through your wills, retirement plans, or real estate and insurance policies — is a powerful and thoughtful way to share your dedication to the SHT with future trail users and ensure what you have already invested in the Trail will endure.
 Your gift to SHTA may also provide welcome tax benefits to you and your estate.